 What has been missed in Crovitz’s chorus of condemnation is a recognition of the unquestionably crucial role of entrepreneurs, markets, and risk capital in creating today’s incredible global Internet.
 I am certain that no single entity, government or private, could have achieved this and that it could only have been a product of free-market capitalism.

 Some commenters wondered what kind of network infrastructure we would now have if the early Internet had been a commercial project, suggesting that (snicker, snicker) something like AOL would have been the result.
-It may come as a surprise to some, but the Internet is and has been realized by tens of thousands of private companies responding (rapidly) to market forces producing network equipment, services, and software.
+The Internet is and has been realized by tens of thousands of private companies responding (rapidly) to market forces producing network equipment, services, and software.

 Also missing in the chorus of condemnation is a recognition that substantial commercial network technology evolved in parallel with the Arpanet project.
 (The US Department of Defense funded Arpanet in the late 1960s through the early 1970s.
 It produced technologies which (after much revision) have become part of today’s Internet.
 Crovitiz’s recounting of its history provoked the furor.)
 I worked with several early networks: IBM’s remote data entry and bi-synch protocol, DECNET – the Digital Equipment approach for interconnecting its computers, and ISDN – AT&Ts high speed digital data link for switched networks.
 I used a statistical multiplexer that achieved a screaming 9600 bits per second, full duplex, over leased lines – very bleeding edge then.
 The alternative was shipping reels of magnetic tape over hundreds of miles, daily.
 There were, of course, many others.
 Unlike government-funded R&D, these technologies had to make money.